thoughtbot/dns/book/chapters/debugging/nslookup.md

 Address:  64.99.80.30
 ```

-The bigest difference with nslookup is the way you use it.
+The biggest difference with nslookup is the way you use it.
 Type `nslookup` and hit enter.
 This brings up what's called interactive mode.
 You can type commands here without having to type nslookup first.
 The command prompt here is indicated with `>` instead of `$`.
 Type `exit` or hit `ctrl-c` to leave this mode and go back to the terminal.

+_There is a way to use nslookup without as single, one-off commands, but by far the most common way I've seen it used is in this interactive mode._

 We can type domain names and get their A records, just like dig.
 That's the first step.
 Here are some examples of other queries: